AARNet/Digital-Skills-GitBook/digital-creation-problem-solving-and-innovation/Markdown.md

 # Introduction to Markdown

 Markdown is how you can make rich (or formatted) text in a plain text editor (like a notepad).

-Markdown is a lightweight markup (read: editing) language with plain text formatting syntax.
+It is a lightweight markup (read: editing) language with plain text formatting syntax.
 An example of a markup language is HTML.

 You can use Markdown in different text editors and environments (such as GitHub, Jupyter Notebooks) to create rich text with plain text.

 Let's start with some basic Markdown.

-## Headings
+* ## Headings

 To create a heading in Markdown you use a hash and a space before the words in the heading: